 It’s also known for a few not-so-typically-Scandi things, such as jazz music and rose gardens.

-We’re bringing you all the authentic and extraordinary aspects of Molde, along with a full guide to the city’s location, weather, and more.
+We’re bringing you all the authentic and extraordinary aspects of Molde, along with a guide to the city’s location, weather, and more.

 Molde, Norway: Things to do and sights to see